Chamber v1.0 is here! 🎉 Discover a new way of privacy

 3. Data We Collect

-• Vault Identifier(s): Every Chamberfile (the Vault) recieves a unique identifier (the Vault ID) which is mixed with the password supplied by the user to generate the encryption key which is then used to encrypt the data contained in the vault (this is done to avoid the shared key reuse scenario).
-Since the Vault ID is part of the security mechanism, we cannot transfer it over to server.
-For this purpose, we pass the Vault ID through a one-way hashing function (SHA256 as of this writing) to derive another unique ID which we called the Vault Public ID.
-It is practically impossible to derive the Vault ID from its Public ID.
+What is “Vault Public ID”: Since the Vault ID is part of the security mechanism, we are committed to never transfer it over to our Backend.
+However we do want to know the number of unique vaults that Chamber is managing for all its users globally.
+For this purpose, we pass the Vault ID through a one-way hashing function (SHA256 as of this writing) to derive another unique ID which we called the “Vault Public ID”.
+It is practically impossible to derive the Vault ID from its Public ID in its current form.
 We use this Vault Public ID to uniquely identify the vault for telemetry purposes without sending over anything related to the vault.

 4. How We Use Data